stepchowfun/toast/README.md

 Given a set of tasks to run, Toast computes a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) of the dependency DAG to determine in what order to run the tasks.
 Because Docker doesn't support combining two arbitrary images into one (for good reasons), Toast does not run tasks in parallel and must instead use a sequential execution schedule.
 You are free to use parallelism within individual tasks, of course.

 The topological sort of an arbitrary DAG is not necessarily unique.
-Toast uses [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search), traversing children in lexicographical order.
-This algorithm is deterministic and invariant to the order in which tasks and dependencies are listed, so reordering will not invalidate the cache.
-Furthermore, `toast foo bar` and `toast bar foo` are guaranteed to produce identical schedules.
+Toast uses an algorithm based on [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search), traversing children in lexicographical order.
+The algorithm is deterministic and invariant to the order in which tasks and dependencies are listed, so reordering will not invalidate the cache.
+Furthermore, `toast foo bar` and `toast bar foo` are guaranteed to produce identical schedules to maximize cache utilization.

-Toast builds a Docker image for each task and uses it for the next task in the schedule.
-Each image is tagged with a cache key that incorporates the shell command, the contents of the files copied into the container, and other inputs.
-If local caching is enabled, these Docker images remain on disk for subsequent executions.
-If remote caching is enabled, the images will be synchronized with a remote Docker registry.

-If a task is marked as non-cacheable, the Docker images for that task and any subsequent tasks in the schedule will not be persisted or uploaded.

 ## Toastfiles